jefforshalick/personalSite/content/portfolio/wdesk-binder.md

 Wdesk Binders acted as an aggregator of different document types that could be distributed very easily to users across platforms.
 <!--more-->

-I acted as the lead designer on this project and took it from it's MVP form on desktop to a cross-platform product that fit Workiva's new style.
+I acted as the lead designer on this project and took it from it's MVP form on desktop to a cross-platform product that fit Workiva's new style and growing business needs.

 ![](/img/wdesk-1.png)